 Happy St. Patrick’s Day, everyone!
-I’m only a tiny part Irish, but today, everyone gets to pretend like they are from Ireland, right?
+I’m only a tiny part Irish, but it’s still fun to celebrate.

 Actually, in our house, St. Patrick’s Day is a whole lot less about green beer (although, we do love some beer, we just don’t dye it), and a whole lot more about celebrating big milestones—March 17th is our wedding anniversary!
 We were married at city hall on a very cold St. Patrick’s Day morning eight years ago.
 There were a total of five people in the room (me, Craig, my parents, and the officiant).
 I bawled my eyes out.
 And afterward, our “reception” was an amazing dinner at a local restaurant with my parents.